Skip to main content

 3. Resell the fixed position back into the variable-rate market when a third party wants to lend (or exit their borrow position) at the maker's exit rate, locking in the spread between entry and exit.

 The maker quotes both legs continuously through one curve per market.
-The buy offer side prices lend to Midnight; the sell side prices exits out lending positions.
+The buy offer side prices lending into Midnight; the sell offer side prices exits out of lend positions.

-The policy enforces that the buy (lend) rate is always above the sell (exit) rate at every maturity, such that every round trip carries a positive spread.
+The policy enforces that the buy (lend) rate is always at or above the sell (exit) rate at every maturity, ensuring non-negative spreads.

 Yield Curve

 Users can specify up to 8 points on their curve.
-For example a curve that starts at a lend rate of 4% for 1 day maturities, 5% for 1 week, 6% for 2 weeks etc.
+For example, a curve might quote a lend rate of 4% for 1-day maturities, 5% for 1 week, 6% for 2 weeks, and so on.

 Each point has three fields: